 An orthotic work boot provides the structural support that your feet are missing.
 By incorporating a firm, supportive arch, the boot helps control overpronation and guides your foot into a more natural position.
 This ensures your weight is distributed correctly from heel to toe.
 Aetrex helps to provide this stability, offering a range of footwear for flat feet that promotes healthier alignment and reduces strain.

-Reducing Heel Pain with Better Shock Absorption
+Lessening Heel Pain with Shock Absorption

 Standing on concrete or other unforgiving surfaces all day sends constant, jarring impacts through your heels and up your legs.
 Over time, this repeated stress can lead to chronic heel pain, even if you don’t have a specific condition like plantar fasciitis.
 The solution is to find a boot that can effectively absorb that shock before it reaches your body.